-This new temporary installation artwork has been commissioned by the Eisteddfod in Llangollen, for presentation 9th July- 4th August 2021.
+This new temporary installation artwork was commissioned by the Eisteddfod in Llangollen, and presented in the summer of 2021.
 With support from the Welsh Government, this was Luke’s first major commission for the country.

 The Eisteddfod has a long and rich history of working with different communities and nations across the world to bring people together to share their creativity and a message of peace.

 “When I first saw the medieval Llangollen Bridge I fell in love with it.
 It’s so iconic and at the heart of the town.
-Across the world, bridges have always been used as both a physical and symbolic way to connect people – which fits perfectly with the aims and ambitions of the Eisteddfod.” said Luke.
+Across the world, bridges have always been used as both a physical and symbolic way to connect people – which fit perfectly with the aims and ambitions of the Eisteddfod.” said Luke.

-The 60m long bridge has been wrapped both sides in giant patchwork to reflect the crafts and cultures of Wales, but also the participating nations of the Eisteddfod.
-Transforming the bridge into a work of art, the colours are inspired by the incredible fabrics worn by the festival performers.
-The artwork brings the Eisteddfod’s creativity out from the festival field, into the town, transforming and animating Llangollen for the whole world to see.
+The 60m long bridge was wrapped on both sides in giant patchwork to reflect the crafts and cultures of Wales, but also the participating nations of the Eisteddfod.
+Transforming the bridge into a work of art, the colours were inspired by the incredible fabrics worn by the festival performers.
+The artwork brought the Eisteddfod’s creativity out from the festival field, into the town, transforming and animating Llangollen for the whole world to see.

-From every angle the bridge is an incredible sight to see, changing with the light and weather conditions.
-Even the water beneath the bridge is transformed with its reflections of colour from the bridge.
+From every angle the bridge was an incredible sight to see, changing with the light and weather conditions.
+Even the water beneath the bridge was transformed with its reflections of colour from the artwork.

 Emma William & Saffron Savage – sewing machinists.